 Time is a finite resource.
-You only have that many hours in this world—end of story.
+You only have that many hours in this world.

-If you don’t find ways to manage your most valuable resource well, your business will inevitably suffer.
+If you don’t find ways to manage your most important resource (time) well, your business will inevitably suffer.

-That was the issue for the now-iconic Tim Ferriss, too, whose ”4-Hour Workweek” book is still the Bible of innovative time management.
+That was the issue for the now-iconic Timothy Ferriss, too, whose ”4-Hour Workweek” book remains the Bible of innovative time management.

-The book gives answers to two fundamental questions for managers:
+Tim Ferriss’s book gives answers to two very important questions for managers: